Crowns of Egypt: List of crowns of Egypt

-Pschent

-The double crown represented the unification of the two regions of Egypt, Upper and Lower Egypt.
-It is also referred to as the sekhemty, which means "The Two Powerful Ones", or as the pschent.
-The pschent combines the hedjet (white crown of Upper Egypt) with the deshret (red Crown of Lower Egypt).
-An interesting inscription found in the tomb of a Fourth Dynasty pharaoh states, “He has eaten the red crown… and delights to have [the crown’s] magic in his belly.”
-Historians believe this is a metaphorical reference to Upper Egypt conquering Lower Egypt as described on the Narmer Palette.
-Menes is credited with the invention of the double crown, although the first pharaoh to wear the Crown was Djet.
-Horus is depicted wearing the double crown as well as Atum, both of which have a distinct relationship with the pharaoh.As with the deshret and hedjet, no pschent has been found; everything known about them comes from ancient tales, inscriptions, and depictions.

 Cap crown

-Attested as early as the Old Kingdom, the cap crown is most commonly associated with the Dynasty 25 Kushite kings, who are frequently depicted wearing the crown with two uraei.
+Attested as early as the Old Kingdom, the Cap crown is most commonly associated with the Dynasty 25 Kushite Pharaohs, who are frequently depicted wearing the crown with two uraei.
 In that era, the crown was referred to as a sdn.
-The remnants of what appears to be a cap crown (JE 62699) were found on the mummy of Tutankhamun.
-Tutankhamun's crown consisted of a band of gold wrapped around the king's temples that secured a linen skullcap, which had mostly decayed by the time of the tomb's excavation.
+The remnants of what appears to be a Cap crown (JE 62699) were found on the mummy of Tutankhamun.
+Tutankhamun's crown consisted of a band of gold wrapped around the Pharaoh's temples that secured a linen skullcap, which had mostly decayed by the time of the tomb's excavation.
 The gold band was itself kept in place by a ribbon tied into a bow at the back of the head.
 Still remaining and mounted on the skullcap are four uraei made of gold beads and red and blue glass beads.
-In the center of each uraeus is a gold cartouche containing the name of the Aten.
+In the center of each Uraeus is a gold cartouche containing the name of the Aten.
 The skullcap portion of the crown resembles, and was likely associated with, the skullcap worn by the deity Ptah.